anton-nagornyi/math/README.md

 # Math
 This is a basic Math package.
-It contains routins to work with matrices, quaternions and vectors.
+It contains routines to work with matrices, quaternions and vectors.
 All those entities are represented as Float32Arrays.
 | Property | Description |
 | ------ | ------ |
 | ```Mathf.matrix4x4``` | access available matrix functions. |